 Telephone (office hours: 8am to 5.15pm, Monday to Thursday, and 8am to 5pm on Friday): 020 8547 5008 and ask to speak to a Duty Officer who can take your referral or assist with your inquiry.
 If a child is in immediate danger or left alone, you should contact the police or call an ambulance immediately on 999.
-Please see NPCC - When to call the police

-Emergency Duty Team (out of hours service): 020 8770 5000
+Emergency Duty Team (out of hours service): 020 8770 5000 Online referral form

-Keeping Children Safe in Education (DfE: September 2023) makes it clear that anybody can make a direct referral to the LADO, which in respect of London Borough of Richmond upon Thames Council (Achieving for Children is the Children's Social Care provider) is the Richmond and Kingston Multi Agency Safeguarding Hub (MASH) and other external agencies.
+Keeping Children Safe in Education (DfE: September 2024) makes it clear that anybody can make a direct referral to the LADO, which in respect of London Borough of Richmond upon Thames Council (Achieving for Children is the Children's Social Care provider) is the Richmond and Kingston Multi Agency Safeguarding Hub (MASH) and other external agencies.
 If a child's situation does not appear to be improving the staff member with concerns should press for re-consideration.
 Concerns should always lead to help for the child at some point.